Biography of

 P.S.

 I have done my work here and shall leave this for Lucknow on the 18th, stopping at Bareilly.
-I shall have to look after the Sanskrit College scheme and other theosophical work at Lucknow, as the mist active members, Pandit Ram Nath, Rai Narain Das, are going to Madras to join the Anniversary meeting.
+I shall have to look after the Sanskrit College scheme and other theosophical work at Lucknow, as the most active members, Pandit Ram Nath, Rai Narain Das, are going to Madras to join the Anniversary meeting.

 Yours,